documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 This is the second approach the Mangue.io platform allows the user to upload a text file, whose content is the application codification in YAML syntax, already adapted and prepared for a Kubernetes environment.

-The YAML stands for “Ain't a markup language”, according to https://yaml.org/, is an amicable data serialization default to any programming language.
+YAML stands for “Ain't a markup language”, according to https://yaml.org/, is an amicable data serialization default to any programming language.
 YAML was created in the belief that all data can be represented adequately as a combination of lists, hashes (maps) and scalar data (simple values).

 The syntax is relatively simple and was projected considering that it is very readable, but that also was easily mapped for the common types of data in most high-level languages.
 Beyond that, YAML uses a notation based on indentation and a set of distinct characters of the ones used by XML, making that both languages are easily composed in one another.